 A new e-learning package has been launched sponsored by Health Education England and the Royal College of Midwives.
 Details can be found on their website: www.e-lfh.org.uk/programmes/cultural-competence/

 The aim of the Ipswich and East Practice Nurse Forum meetings is to create an environment where you feel supported to exchange best practise; share/learn together through access to relevant educational updates; as a resource for networking and peer support and serve as a platform to create a strong empowered practice nurse presence within Ipswich.

-It is essential that we receive your feedback on the events, so we would ask you to please complete the online evaluation document; once completed you will receive your attendance certificate.
+It is essential that we receive your feedback on the events, so we would ask you to please complete the paper evaluation document before you leave.

 In addition there is also a link to a personal reflective document, which reflects the requirements for your NMC revalidation.